gutierrez-arcelus-lab/bcellactivation/README.md

 #### 1.2.5.
 Plots

-All the plots below were create with the script `./plot.R`.
+All the plots below were created with the script `./plot.R`.

 ### 1.3.
 Results